There are 16 windmills across the island of Mykonos. Photo: Hongbin / Unsplash

 Windmills from the 16th century overlook the Old Town.
 Sarah Maisey / The National

-Exploring the island is a must.
-Not only are there more ruins to explore, such as Castle Panigirakis at Ano Mera – there are plenty of beaches to enjoy, too.
-Thanks to the hilly topography, a car or quad bike is the best, and safest, way to get around.
+Exploring all of Mykonos is a must.
+Not only are there more ruins to take in, such as Castle Panigirakis at Ano Mera, but also plenty of beaches to enjoy, too.
+Thanks to the hilly topography, a car or quad bike is a convenient and safe way to get around.

 A short boat journey away is the island of Delos, which has an abundance of ancient Greek ruins.
 A Unesco World Heritage Site, this is where the Titan goddess Leto is said to have given birth to the twins Apollo and Artemis of Greek mythology.